eslint/eslint/docs/src/integrate/integration-tutorial.md

 // Create an instance of ESLint with the configuration passed to the function function createESLintInstance(overrideConfig){
-  return new ESLint({ useEslintrc: false, overrideConfig: overrideConfig });
+  return new ESLint({ useEslintrc: false, overrideConfig: overrideConfig, fix: true });
 }

-// Lint the specified files and return the lint results async function lintAndFix(eslint, filePaths) {
+// Lint the specified files and return the results async function lintAndFix(eslint, filePaths) {
   const results = await eslint.lintFiles(filePaths);